PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/luigi/25/answer_error_test_3.md

-The issue in the code is that `self.s3_load_path` is being called as a method, but it is actually a string attribute.
-To fix this, we need to remove the parentheses when calling `self.s3_load_path`.
+The issue is occurring because the `self.s3_load_path` is being used as a function call instead of accessing a string attribute.
+To fix this issue, the `self.s3_load_path` should be replaced with `self.s3_load_path` to access the attribute value directly.

-Here's the fixed code:
+Here's the fixed code snippet:

 ```python
 def run(self):